The vision of the Snowdome Foundation is to ensure every Australian blood cancer

 (and cures) to help Australian blood cancer patients live longer, better lives.

-Over $53 million has been committed to blood cancer research since 2010.
+Enabled more than $66 million to be invested in blood cancer research since 2010.

-Enabled 1,817 patients to participate in clinical trials supported by Snowdome.
+Enabled thousands of patients to participate in over 120 clinical trials.

 Latest News